 - Order Issues

-To automate the printing and shipping of print/product orders through your website, you can use one of our five integrated print vendors.
-To create an auto-fufilled print/product, you must create a Prints and Products Pricing Profile and set prices with the integrated print vendor of your choice.
-Currently, PhotoShelter supports the following:
+To automate the printing and shipping of print/product orders through your website, you can use one of our four integrated print vendors.
+To create an auto-fulfilled print/product, you must create a Prints and Products Pricing Profile and set prices with the integrated print vendor of your choice.
+Our integrated print vendors are:

 Note: A single Prints and Products Pricing Profile can support prints/products from multiple vendors.
-However, be aware that each vendor will charge your customers additional shipping.
+However, be aware that each vendor will charge your customers a shipping fee.
 We recommend that you try to consolidate with a single vendor and avoid using multiple vendors to fulfill a product of the same size and/or description (e.g. 4" x 6" print).

 Setting Up an Automated Fulfillment Pricing Profile

 1. From the Navigation Bar click “Sell” > “Pricing Profiles.”

 2. Click the “Add Profile” button.
 A pop-up box will appear; select “Prints & Products.”